-The deportations of June 1940 were principally refugees from German-occupied Poland who had not accepted Soviet passports, intellectuals, professionals and “those likely to prove difficult to convert to communism”.
+The deportations of June and July 1940 were principally refugees from German-occupied Poland who had not accepted Soviet passports, intellectuals, professionals and “those likely to prove difficult to convert to communism”.

 The June 1941 deportees were Polish citizens from the Baltic States and those previously missed.

-‘Stalin’s terror [was] on a far greater scale than Hitler’s; it was also incomparably more lethal’ [viii].
+‘Stalin’s terror [was] on a far greater scale than Hitler’s; it was also incomparably more lethal’ [iv].